-Here is a good article discussing varicose veins and your vascular health.
+Here is a good article discussing your vascular health and varicose veins.

 Varicose veins are caused by high blood pressure within a vein.
 The unsightly or bulging veins in the legs or pelvis occur when valves in the veins break.